DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 }
 ```

-We use an unordered access buffer because the data size may be greater than supported by a constant buffer,
+We use the unordered access buffer because the data size may be greater than supported by a constant buffer,
-and because we update the time value on the GPU in the amplification shader.
+and because we update the time value on the GPU in the amplification shader:

 ```cpp
 BufferDesc BuffDesc;